Yelp/yelp-fusion/docs/api-references/businesses-search.md

 # /businesses/search

-This endpoint returns a list of businesses based on the provided search criteria.
+This endpoint returns up to 1000 businesses based on the provided search criteria.
 It has some basic information about the business.
 To get detailed information and reviews, please use the business id returned here and refer to [/businesses/{id}](businesses-id.md) and [/businesses/{id}/reviews](businesses-id-reviews.md) endpoints.

 ## Request